SchrodingersGat/KiBoM/README.md

 * *number_rows*: Add row numbers to the BoM output
 * *group_connectors*: If this option is set, connector comparison based on the 'Value' field is ignored.
 This allows multiple connectors which are named for their function (e.g. "Power", "ICP" etc) can be grouped together.
 * *test_regex*: If this option is set, each component group row is test against a list of (user configurable) regular expressions.
 If any matches are found, that row is excluded from the output BoM file.
+* *compare_footprints*: If this option is set *(default)*, two components must have the same footprint to be grouped together.
+If not set, components with different footprints can be grouped together

 * *IGNORE_COLUMNS*: A list of columns can be marked as 'ignore', and will not be output to the BoM file.
 By default, the *Part_Lib* and *Footprint_Lib* columns are ignored.
 * *COMPONENT_ALIASES*: A list of space-separated values which allows multiple schematic symbol visualisations to be consolidated.
 * *REGEXCLUDE_COLUMN_NAME: A list of regular expressions to ignore components based on the value in a given column.